 We can not tell you that easy because it always depends on your preferences.
 Some like it soft and fluffy, others hard and aggressive and the next adjust their splitting style to the daily mood.

 Now we need to assess ourself.
 Find out with which type of splitboarder you can identify best.
-After that you can match it with the boards we have tested or take a look at the profiles and shapes to find your perfect splitboard setup.
+Then you can match it with the boards we have tested or take a look at the profiles and shapes to find your perfect splitboard.

 The Freeride Splitter: